 Statement of Faith Emmanuel Baptist Church

-All Scripture presented on this website is from the KJV.
+All Scripture presented on this website is from the King James Version 1611 (KJV).

 Our desire is to know the Lord Jesus Christ, to make Him known to all, to make disciples, and to bring glory to His Name by living fruitful lives.